Active Stairs: Well Building Standard Movement V03 — Biofilico Wellness Interiors

 What is WELL consulting?

 A WELL AP or WELL consultant is there to assist a project team through the certification process, ensuring maximum points are scored along the way by offering expert advice not just on how to lock-in points but also the principles that lie behind them.
+Building owners play a crucial role in promoting physical activity through active design strategies.
 As a result, the project has every chance of becoming a model of health and wellness in the built environment.

-What healthy building issue is WELL Feature Movement V03 addressing?
+What healthy building issue is WELL Feature Movement V03 addressing to encourage physical activity?

 In this feature of the WELL building certification we are dealing with, wait for it… staircases!
 As consultants specialising in the field of wellness real estate, we admit to getting quite excited about stairwells as they represent an often neglected corner of an office or residential building that in a sense has physical activity built into it, however far too often they are not decorated with anything beyond whitewash and basic directional signage.